demokaka/ros2_basic/README.md

 ## Note
 This version is compatible with Ubuntu 22.04+.
 For Ubuntu 20.04, you should install ROS2 Foxy.
-The installation is pretty much the same.
+The installation is pretty much the same as Humble.
 The older versions of Ubuntu will not be able to locate the package of ROS2.